The Story Project

 2. Read tab one – this will tell you how the spreadsheet has been colour coded.
 Each objective has been set as ‘No change’, ‘Minor Changes’ or ‘Major Changes’.
 This means you can prioritise the areas that need your attention the most.

 3. Open tab two and have any existing school curriculum documentation to hand.
+Member schools can rest easy here, all our TSP documentation has already been updated for you.

 4. Take each objective line by line.
 Think carefully about where the content is currently covered in your school.
 If it isn’t currently covered or for ‘Minor Changes’ think about places where it could slot in easily.